Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Regulatory Consistency: Maintaining consistency with similar cases and regulatory precedents while accounting for specific circumstances.

-Economic Impact: Avoiding fines that would cause disproportionate economic disruption while maintaining deterrent effect.
+Economic Impact: Avoiding fines that would cause disproportionate economic disruption while maintaining deterrent effect and aligning with realistic GDPR compliance cost planning.

 Public Interest: Considering broader public interest in compliance and privacy protection when determining appropriate penalties.